material-components/material-components-web/packages/mdc-data-table/README.md

 `mdc-data-table__header-cell-wrapper` | Mandatory.
 Container of header cell label and sort button, used to align header cell in center.
 `mdc-data-table__sort-icon-button` | Optional.
 Class name added to icon button used as sort icon button.
 This is sibling to header cell label.
 `mdc-data-table__header-cell-label` | Mandatory.
 Class name added to header cell label.
 Child to header cell wrapper element.
+`mdc-data-table__sort-status-label` | Optional.
+Class name added to sort status label which is visually hidden.
+Only visible to screen reader users.

 ### Sass mixins